 Clifton is a cohesive community.
 Many homes have been restored and expanded to accommodate today’s modern lifestyle, while still holding true to the town’s historic charm and architecture.
 Greater Clifton is known for its larger homes, estates, farms and horse country.
 The city protects the downtown area from any adjacent development due to the minimum zoning parcels (usually 5 acres).
-Start shopping for Clifton homes for sale.

 Sign up to have new listings in Clifton, Virginia sent directly to your inbox.